Informatica to increase employee numbers in Dublin to 250 people

 Similarity Systems in January 2006, officially opened its new European headquarters at Windmill Lane in Dublin onThursday.

-Informatica also this week announced a number of local senior appointments including naming Keith Lyons, its vice president for research and development (R&D), as its new country manager for Ireland.
+Informatica also this week announced a number of local senior appointments including naming Keith Lyons, its vice president for research and development (R&D), as its new country managing director for Ireland.

 The company is the first occupant of 1 Windmill Lane, a new development on the site of U2’s former studio, which was sold to Irish property investment group Hibernia Reit in 2014.